terais-eu/terais-eu/content/authors/igor-farkas/_index.md

 # Organizations/Affiliations
 organizations:
-- name:  Comenius University in Bratislava
+- name:  Comenius University Bratislava
   url: "https://www.uniba.sk"

 # Short bio (displayed in user profile at end of posts)
 # bio: |
 #   Full professor and vice-head of the Dept. of Applied Informatics
-#   at Comenius University in Bratislava, Slovakia.
+#   at Comenius University Bratislava, Slovakia.

 # List each interest with a dash
 # interests: